Do you need insurance to ship a car?

 Unfortunately, many auto shipping companies try to avoid responsibility by hiding waivers in their contracts.
 These allow them to legally avoid all responsibility for damage done to your vehicle while in their possession.
 It’s one of the key reasons you should always read the fine print before you sign anything.

-Make sure you know exactly how your policy handles “acts of god.”
-If a tree falls on the auto shipping vehicle, that may not be covered under the shipper’s insurance.
-Falling trees, hail, and other natural events typically fall under your own insurance as acts of god.
+Falling trees, hail, and other natural events typically fall under your own insurance as acts of God.
 Discuss these potential events with your insurance provider to make sure they would be covered before you hire a shipping company.

 In the best case scenario, you will not need to call on the shipper’s insurance or your own policy.
 Taking precautions may help avoid accidents.
 They also help you get the payout you need if anything does happen.